 Here’s a scenario you might have seen in someone’s kitchen – or done yourself if you’re not paying attention to your refrigerator’s energy use.
 Suppose you’re cooking a pizza from store-bought pizza dough, cheese, pepperoni, mushrooms and green peppers.
 You open the fridge to get out the dough.
 Close the fridge, and roll out the dough.
 Open the fridge to get out the half-used bottle of tomato sauce from the last time you made pizza.
 Close the fridge, and spread the sauce.
 Open the fridge to get out the mushrooms.
 Close the fridge, wash, dry, and slice the mushrooms, and spread them on the pizza.
 Open the fridge to get out the green peppers… You get the picture.
 You can make this pizza opening the fridge once for each ingredient (or twice, for ingredients you have to put back, like the tomato sauce or block of mozzarella).
 Or you can open the fridge once at the start, get out everything you’ll need, work with it, and then put everything back once you’re done.

 The same applies when cleaning up after a meal, or when putting newly bought groceries in the fridge.
-I always stack the jam jars, milk, butter, and other breakfast foods on the counter by the fridge, and then open the fridge just once to put them all back.
+I always stack the jam jars, soy milk, berries, and other breakfast foods on the counter by the fridge, and then open the fridge just once to put them all back.
 (Doing it all at once also helps you keep the fridge organized).
 When the groceries come home, we keep the fridge and freezer closed, put the non-perishables away in cupboards or on the counter, and create two piles for fridge and freezer food; once all the bags are empty, we open the fridge and freezer (one at a time) and pack them with what goes in them.
 That’s far more efficient than opening and closing the door once for each ingredient you brought home.

 Things that don’t really need to be refrigerated